thoughtfulbloke/letter2ed/README.md

 [^5]: NZ annual deaths are available from https://infoshare.stats.govt.nz in Population : Deaths - VSD : Deaths by age and sex (Annual-Dec).
 NZ mean annual population is available from Population : Population Estimates - DPE : Estimated Resident Population by Age and Sex (1991+) (Annual-Dec) : Mean year ended.
 The 1961 age standardised mortality rate figures are in Population: Death Rates - DMM : Standardised death rates (Maori and total population) (Annual-Dec).
 Raw data and analysis code at https://github.com/thoughtfulbloke/letter2ed in the support_files folder.

-These methods use StatsNZ annual counts of resident deaths and resident population, rather than the weekly counts from mortality.org, as mortality.org takes the raw StatsNZ data and interpolates ages to the weekly totals based on the typical annual age distribution of deaths.
-This is why New Zealand data for weekly death counts at mortality.org contains decimal places.

-Using detailed annual StatsNZ age counts of resident deaths and population prevents inaccuracy in results from overly broad age groups.
+For calculating age specific death rates, using detailed annual StatsNZ age counts of resident deaths and population prevents inaccuracy in results from overly broad age groups.
 In 2019 the age specific death rate[^6] of 10-14 year olds (0.17 per 1000 residents of that age per year) approximately doubles by age 15-19 (0.41), and doubles again by 35-39 (0.83).
 More doubling takes place by 45-49 (1.95), 55-59 (4.45), and 65-69 (10.27).
 With the speed of doubling being even faster in older aged that make up the majority of deaths, mortality measurements can be very sensitive to even a few years of change in the population balance.
+Any method calculating cumulative excess using shorter individual time periods should, if correct, produce the same result for the same total time period.

 [^6]: https://infoshare.stats.govt.nz/ Population : Death Rates - DMM : Age-specific death rates by sex, December years (total population) (Annual-Dec)